michael-di9n/quiz_analyzer/README.md

 2. Install requirement
 `pip install -r requirements.txt`

+3. Create an .env file with the following parameters see sample.env
 Currently only works with simple questions - multiple choice and no coding questions
 ## Potential improvement
 1. Two scan
    1. First identify question region, answer region etc., by using identation
    2. Identify pattern of a question on the screen
 2. Then do a high quality OCR on the question